 Last Updated on July 16, 2023

-If you want to learn how to buy a farm and how to start farming it, this farming guide is for you.
+If you want to learn how to start a farm completely from scratch, this farming guide is for you.
 How would I know that?
 Because I have personally bought and started two farms from scratch, farmed them using sustainable, organic, and permaculture farming methods, and sold goods produced from the farms direct-to-consumer.
 I want to share everything I know with you in this one complete guide and make it easier than ever for you to buy a farm, learn how to farm it, (whether it’s to provide for your family, to make a business out of it, to homestead, or just as a hobby) and to show you the tools you’ll need to make it successful.

 How I Became a Farmer

 I grew up in a agricultural family but only around conventional farming as a kid.
 That type of farming requires thousands of acres and big expensive machinery to make it successful.
 I knew from that experience that I had no interest in that type of farming whatsoever.

 The idea of having a small farm, however, has always intrigued me.
 It wasn’t until later in life that I started to learn more about sustainable agriculture, organic agriculture, homesteading, and hobby farming.
 The more I learned about these the more I wanted to buy my own farm and practice these things with my family.